Back to blog

 Outside Air Temperature Sensor

 Unless you’ve selected the air recirculation option for an electric car heating and air conditioning, the air that’s heated or cooled for the cabin’s climate comes from outside.
 An outside air temperature sensor provides the data for how hard the HVAC system will need to work to bring air temperatures into the desired range.
-For instance, heating -20℉ air is going to take more power to warm up than air at 20℉.
+For instance, heating -20℉ air will take more power to warm up than air at 20℉.
 The intake air temperature sensor is also critical to modeling the heat rejection from the various components and heat exchangers.

 Discharge Air Temperature Sensor

 Just as understanding the starting temperature of the air is important to regulating an HVAC system and its power consumption, so too is the temperature of air that’s been heated or cooled.
-A discharge air temperature sensor tells the system how hot or cold air exiting the HVAC system is.
+A discharge air temperature sensor tells the system how hot or cold the air exiting the HVAC system is.
 With that information, the system can determine if it needs more or less energy to bring air temperatures within a comfortable range in the cabin.

 Refrigerant Temperature Sensor

-Refrigerant is key for cooling a vehicle’s interior climate as well as motors, inverters, and battery, through an expansion cycle within the evaporator core, the refrigerant extracts heat from the cabin environment, then rejects it when compressed.
-Refrigerant temperature monitoring allows for precise control of the expansion cycle to minimize power loss while absorbing the maximum amount of heat.
+This happens through an expansion cycle within the evaporator core: the refrigerant extracts heat from the cabin environment and rejects it when compressed.
+Refrigerant temperature monitoring allows precise control of the expansion cycle to minimize power loss while absorbing the maximum heat.

 Refrigerant Pressure Sensor